JakeD520/Lucian/03_Episodes/S01E01/Scene 6.md

 _(fond, almost rote)_
 We always have.
 We capture creations at the pinnacle of their being… when they most fully embody their creator's vision.

-(HOLD.
-Kaelarys' voice lingers against the silence.)
+(Kaelarys' voice lingers against the silence.)

 **LYRA**
 The pinnacle?